The HiViz.com WorkShop

-Flash units are synchronized with the falling drops by using a photogate connected to a timer such as the Multi-Trigger 3, shown here.
-If you already have a photogate-delay timer such as the Multi-Trigger 2, that will work fine.
+Flash units are synchronized with the falling drops by using a photogate connected to a timer such as the Multi-Trigger 3+, shown here.
+If you already have a photogate-delay timer such as the Multi-Trigger 2 or Multi-Trigger 3, that will work fine.

 The entire process is controlled with a single push button.
 Here's the sequence of events that the button push initiates to capture a collision of 2 drops:

 - The camera shutter opens as a drop is released from the solenoid valve.